Have you ever gone to a hardware store and stood at the same spot for what feels like hours?

 - Measuring Tape

 - Picture Hanging Hardware

 Don’t forget to straighten your frame.

 Speaking of a level, this is a tool that you use to straighten your frame with.
-Usually, people use the level after installing hanging hardware like screws and sawtooths.
-But somepicture hangers like french cleats and gallery systems should be level while marking and before fixing it to the wall.
+Usually, people use the level after installing hanging hardware like screws and sawtooth hangers.
+But somepicture hangers like French cleats and gallery systems should be level while marking and before fixing it to the wall.

 If going to a hardware store is not an option at the moment, you can always order online.
 It’s more convenient — you can find what you’re looking for in just a few clicks.